 Tax relief is available at the standard rate for the cost of fees paid for approved courses in approved colleges.
 In addition to full-time courses it includes fees paid for part-time courses on behalf of students who do not have a third level qualification.
 The relief also applies to post graduate fees paid for third level education in private and public funded third level colleges in non-EU Member States.
 Tax relief for undergraduate fees is also allowable for accredited private third level colleges in EU Member States.
 Tax relief is available for repeat years, for individuals taking more than one course and for individuals already holding a third level qualification.
+Tax relief is available for tuition fees and student contributions (post 2011), but does not apply to administration fees, exam fees or registration fees.
 An amount of fees is disregarded for relief as follows:

 Year First Time Courses Part Time Courses

 2013 €2,500 €1,250

 2014 €2,750 €1,375

 2015 €3,000 €1,500

+2016 €3,000 €1,500

 Where families have two or more children in third level education on a full-time basis and where both are liable to the student contribution charge, tax relief at 20% will be available on the aggregate paid above the disregarded amount.
-The current student contribution charge is ${\in}2,000$.
-The maximum relief available is ${\in}5,000$.
+The current student contribution charge is €2,000.
+The maximum relief available is €7,000.
 Any repayment of fees must be adjusted for.